Cloud Strife: Cultural impact

-PCGamer also approved Cloud's portrayal in the remake for often showing his vulnerable side despite starting the game as a stoic skiled man, something uncommon in video game.
-Besides his bond with Tifa, the writer approved of other relationships the character forms, making him more relatable.
-Though Cloud often clashes with Sephiroth and does not form a remarkable bond with Zack Fair, PCGamer commented that their scenes has led too to the rise of new LGBT support focused on them.

-In regards to Advent Children, Destructoid noted there was a message within the writing of the film regarding the characters' lives in Midgar, leading them to move on with their lives in a similar fashion to Final Fantasy VII gamers since the story ended with Cloud saving Midgar from Sephiroth's resurrection which would threaten it again especially when the spirit of Zack Fair reminds him that he has already defeated him already.
-Kotaku saw the focus on the Midgar's ruins as a parallelism with psychological trauma due to how all of its survivors suffer a disease that cannot be fought with Cloud's striking weaponry on its own.
-In the book The World of Final Fantasy VII: Essays on the Game and Its Legacy, Cloud is also seen as a Messiah with Tifa and Aerith being one of his main supporters to help progress and defeat Sephiroth, though the end of the narrative has Cloud appreciating the victory thanks to his "pillars".
-While Cloud is never addressed as a God, he instead has to protect God's peace as Sephiroth instead plays the role of Satan as well as his own Shadow with Cloud having to surpass him in the narrative.

-Popularity and other influences in the media

 Cloud set a trend in the Final Fantasy series in regards to the characterization of main characters.
 Following Final Fantasy VII, Nomura designed Squall Leonhart, the lead of Final Fantasy VIII giving him a similar anti-hero persona.
 Tasked with creating a "female version of Cloud" for Final Fantasy XIII, Nomura designed Lightning with Cloud's success in mind, stating that he "desired for her to be ... loved for a long time, like Cloud".
 After Lightning was voted as the most popular female character in the series by Japanese fans, Mollie Patterson of EGMNOW commented: "Some have also brought up that Lightning is kind of the female equivalent to Cloud, which might be why she gets so much love".
-However, for Final Fantasy X, the staff aimed for a more contrasting hero would act more cheerful in the narrative, Tidus.
-Similarly, Nomura created Noctis Lucis Caelum from Final Fantasy XV with another different characterization from Cloud and Squall's and instead more insecure.
+For Final Fantasy X, the staff aimed for a more contrasting hero that would act more cheerful in the narrative, leading to the development of Tidus.
+Similarly, Nomura created Noctis Lucis Caelum for Final Fantasy XV to be more insecure than Cloud and Squall.
+When the game Nier failed to be a success in North America despite portraying an elder as a protagonist to appeal to Westerns, director Yoko Taro convinced other staff members to use instead a younger type for the English remaster version, using Cloud as an influence.